Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

     ![](../../media/crud3.9.png)

-- Remove the existing code and paste the code that we copied in the file.
+- Remove the existing code and paste the code that we copied into the file.

     ![](../../media/crud3.10.png)

 - Let us now add references to the project.
-Locate the References for UserControllertest and then right click on it.
+Locate the References for UserControllertest and then right-click on it.
 Then click on Add Reference.

     ![](../../media/crud3.11.png)

-- Now in the Projects check the check box and then click on OK.
+- Now in the Projects, check the check box, and then click on OK.

     ![](../../media/crud3.12.png)

-- Now lets fix the issues in the file by hovering the cursor at the Test Fixture and then clicking Show potential fixes.
+- Now let's fix the issues in the file by hovering the cursor at the Test Fixture and then clicking Show potential fixes.

     ![](../../media/crud3.13.png)